 With all these limitations in mind, it can be speculated that some of the results produced in this first series of experiments are practically valuable even if the tests were done using a clean, film-free steel surface, at low temperature and pressure, using a pure single-component hydrocarbon, with no additives.
-It is probably not a coincidence that in the present experiments, the oil wetting of the steel surface happened only at water cuts of 30% and lower (Figure 7), which is in broad agreement with the findings of Lotz, et al. The critical velocity that led to oil wetting of the steel was in the range from 0.75 m/s to 1.5 m/s, which is a similar velocity range as the one identified by Wicks and Fraser for water entrainment in pipe flow.
-To the authors' knowledge, there are no accurate data from the field that would allow validation of these findings; however, the broad agreement with these two benchmark studies is very encouraging.
-Finally, the observed hysteresis (Figure 8) suggests that surface properties of the steel are important and that any future modeling of the dynamic wetting is not going to be simple.
-On the practical side, one can conclude that at very low water cuts, once the water becomes entrained and the steel surface becomes oil-wet, it is very likely that things will stay that way unless the flow is stopped.
+For example, in the present experiments, the oil wetting of the steel surface happened only at water cuts of 30% and lower (see Figure 7) which is in broad agreement with the findings of Lotz et al.3, however this could be a coincidence and needs further verification by performing tests with real crude oils.
+The critical velocity which led to oil wetting of the steel was in the range 0.75-1.5 m/s what is a similar velocity range as the one identified by Wicks and Fraser2 for water entrainment in pipe flow.
+To the authors knowledge, there are no accurate data from the field which would allow validation of these findings, however the broad agreement with these two benchmark studies is very encouraging.
+Finally the observed hysteresis (see Figure 8) suggests that surface properties of the steel are important and that any future modelling of the dynamic wetting is not going to be simple.
+On the practical side, one can conclude that at very low water cuts, once the water becomes entrained and the steel surface becomes oil wet, it very likely that things will stay that way unless the flow is stopped.